India ink

+A 14th century Han Dynasty medical treatise, the ink remains in excellent quality.

 India ink (British English: Indian ink) or China ink (also Chinese ink) is a simple black or coloured ink once widely used for writing and printing and now more commonly used for drawing and outlining, especially when inking comic books and comic strips.
 India ink is also used in medical applications.

 Compared to other inks, such as the iron gall ink previously common in Europe, India ink is noted for its deep, rich black colour.
 It is commonly applied with a paintbrush (such as an ink brush) or a dip pen.
 In East Asian traditions such as ink wash painting and Chinese calligraphy, India ink is commonly used in a solid form called an inkstick.

 Composition

 Basic India ink is composed of a variety of fine soot, known as lampblack, combined with water to form a liquid.
 No binder material is necessary: the carbon molecules are in colloidal suspension and form a waterproof layer after drying.
 A binding agent such as gelatin or, more commonly, shellac may be added to make the ink more durable once dried.
 India ink is commonly sold in bottled form, as well as a solid form as an inkstick (most commonly, a stick), which must be ground and mixed with water before use.
 If a binder is used, India ink may be waterproof or non-waterproof.
+Artist pens that contain India ink use an acrylic based binder rather than shellac.